matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 include the `m.room.create` event, to allow clients to discern whether an invite is to a space-room or not.

-XXX: Should we also include a MSC2946 summary of the space in the invite too?

 ### Relationship between rooms and spaces

 The intention is that rooms and spaces form a hierarchy, which clients can use